AdobeDocs/experience-platform.en/help/destinations/destination-sdk/file-based-sample-profile-generation-api.md

 title: Generate sample profiles based on a source schema
 ---

-# Generate sample profiles based on a source schema {#sample-profile-api-operations}
+# Generate sample profiles based on a source schema

 ## Overview {#overview}